Yoctol/bottender/docs/the-basics-errors.md

 ## Customizing the Error Message

-Bottender makes it easy to display custom error message for various runtime errors.
-To customize the error message sending to the user, you may create an `_error.js` file in your project root:
+Bottender makes displaying custom error messages easy for various runtime errors.
+To customize the error messages sending to users, you can create an `_error.js` file in your project root:

 ```js
 // _error.js